Average Length of Stay (ALS)

 Calculate the total number of days all children discharged as “recovered” spent in the treatment (i.e. from admission to discharge) and divide it by the number of children discharged as “recovered”.

-Disaggregate the data by geographical area, sex and age groups.
+Disaggregate the data by geographical area, gender and age groups.

 1) The indicator does not require a separate survey – all data can be gained from the treatment program’s regular records.